cavo789/vba_excel_export_code/README.md

 ## Install

 Just get a copy of the `.vbs` script, perhaps the `.cmd` too (for your easiness) and save them in the same folder of your Excel application (containing the code you want to export).
+You may copy the export_paths.xml file if you want some modules to be exported to custom folders.

 ## Usage

 Just edit the `.cmd` file and you'll see how it works: you just need to run the `.vbs` with one parameter, the name of your file.
+Update the paths in export_paths.xml if you want some modules to be exported to custom folders.

 ![demo](image/demo.png)

 ## Author

 Christophe Avonture
+Updated by Prince Biswaranjan

 ## Contribute

-PRs not accepted.
+PRs not accepted to Original repo.
+PRs are accepted to pbvirus repo

 ## License